ptfonseca/pcal/README.md

 classes of distributions.
 The output of `bcal()` has an analogous interpretation for Bayes factors (instead of posterior probabilities).

+Note that according to `pcal()` the posterior probability that the null hypothesis is true is at least 0.27 (approximately), which implies that a p-value below 0.05 is not necessarily indicative of strong evidence against the null hypothesis.

-One can avoid the specification of prior probabilities for the hypothesis by focusing solely on Bayes factors.
+One can avoid the specification of prior probabilities for the hypotheses by focusing solely on Bayes factors.
 To compute posterior probabilities for the hypotheses, however, prior probabilities must by specified.
 By default, `pcal()` assigns a prior probability of 0.5 to the null hypothesis.
 We can specify different prior probabilities, for